Chocobo-Power/missing-semester-solutions/lecture01/README.md

 ```
 My user can't execute this file.

 ### 7. Run the command by explicitly starting the sh interpreter, and giving it the file semester as the first argument, i.e. sh semester.
-Why does this work, thile ./semester didn't?
+Why does this work, while ./semester didn't?

 With sh semester we can execute the script and see the output printed in the terminal.